-I am an Associate Professor of Educational Policy at the University of Missouri-Columbia.
-Please contact me anytime at dornerl @ missouri.edu.
-My research falls into three main areas: language policy and planning in education, educational policy implementation, and immigrant family integration in “new” spaces (like rural Missouri).
-I am especially interested in the development of language immersion education and how immigrant families and children navigate educational options in the Midwestern United States.
-And I am a proud fellow of the Cambio Center.
+My work falls into three main areas: the politics and planning of bilingual education, educational policy enactment, and immigrant childhoods, especially concerning family-school engagement and language brokering.
+I am especially interested in the development of language immersion (also called “dual language”) education and how immigrant families and children navigate their options in the Midwestern United States.
+And in 2018, I was a Fulbright Specialist working with colegas in Barranquilla, Colombia, at Uninorte’s Instituto de Idiomas.

-I love teaching.
-I have taught students of all ages, from preschool to college.
-Most recently, I have taught undergraduate courses in child development and community/society for pre-service teachers, graduate courses in research methods, and specialty courses on the theories of human development, educational policy and immigrant families.
+*I love teaching.* I have taught students of all ages, from preschool to college.
+At the University of Missouri, I have taught undergraduate education courses where we inquire into community and societal change (read more here), graduate courses in research methods (particularly qualitative methods, grounded theory, and discourse analysis), and specialty courses on the theories of human development, educational policy, and immigrant families.

-I received my interdisciplinary training and Ph.D. in Human Development and Social Policy from Northwestern University.
-Previously, I worked as a Program Director at Education for Global Involvement in Chicago, an Assistant Language Teacher on the Japan Exchange and Teaching (JET) Program in Niigata, Japan, and an instructor at the City Colleges of Chicago.
+I received my *interdisciplinary* Ph.D. in Human Development and Social Policy from Northwestern University.
+Previously, I worked as a Program Director at Education for Global Involvement in Chicago; an Assistant Language Teacher on the Japan Exchange and Teaching (JET) Program in Niigata, Japan; and an instructor at the City Colleges of Chicago.
 I hold a B.A. and M.A. in English, and M.A. and Ph.D. in Human Development and Social Policy.
 I consider myself an “emerging bilingual” in Spanish and a hopeful speaker of Japanese.